Would you be interested in a course that promised “30 days to better English for Professionals?”

 It still teaches

-The lessons are mostly brief video or audio training, readings, & workbook or partner practice, (if you have or can find someone to practice with).
-There will also be live Question & Answer sessions, group message boards, & (if you're interested), accountability partners, plus email support from me & options to have a one-on-one session with me.
+The lessons are mostly brief videos, readings (& a few talks), & workbook or partner practice.
+There will also be live Question & Answer sessions, group message boards, & (if you're interested), study partners, plus email support from me & options to have a one-on-one session with me.

 See the outline below for the basic plan for the course.

-At least the first time I teach it, you will have the option of taking part of the course (one or two modules) now.
-Then you can continue with any others s you need them.
+You will have the option of taking just part of the course (two or more modules, depending on your specific needs).
+Then you can continue with any others as you need them.
 (Of course, if you know you want the whole course, there will be a price discount.)

 There are 6 main modules or units in the course.
-Each includes five days of short lessons & practice.
-(The practice includes quizzes and some options, depending on your level & needs.)
+Each includes five "days" of short lessons & practice.
+The practice includes short written responses (or discussions if you have a study partner to speak with), worksheets, quizzes and some options, depending on your level & needs.

 We'll use and discuss other vocabulary, especially in Module 6.
-But you'll learn these 100 word families well.
+But you'll learn these 120 or so word families well.

-The fifth lesson in modules 2, 4, & 6 will be a live question & answer session.
-(There will probably be extra Q&A sessions so everyone can find times that works for them.)
+The fifth lesson in modules 4 & 6 will be a 1/2 hour live practice session with time for questions & answers at the end.
+(There will probably be extra Q&A sessions so everyone can find times that work for them.)
 You don't have to be finished all the lessons before it to attend a Q&A, but doing 3, 4, or 5 lessons a week-- whatever you are able to do-- is important to get the full benefit from the course.
 Consistent practice is the key to progress.

 Here is the basic plan: